A Thanksgiving Side Dish You Will Love: Grandma Pats Stuffing

 Chop the onion and celery.
-Over medium heat, melt butter and saute the onions and celery until translucent.
+Over medium heat, melt butter and saute the onions and celery, for about 10 minutes or until translucent.

 Add the onion, celery and butter mixture to the crackers.
 Gradually add the stock to the mixture, tossing together.
-You might want to add more until you get to the consistency you like. (if you are adding gizzards, this is where you want to mix them in.)
-Add seasoning to taste.
-Mix well and place in a large baking pan.
+You might want to add more until you get to the consistency you like, but is should be plenty moist. (if you are adding gizzards, this is where you want to mix them in.)
+Add chopped parsley, dried sage, celery salt, salt, and ground pepper and mix well and place in a large baking pan.
 Bake at 350° for about 1 hour.